jvprosser/CDE-Iceberg-demo/README.md

 2. Create a file-based Spark3 job by uploading CDE_pyspark_sql_iceberg.py, creating a resource called ZZZ-Resource and save+run it.
 3. Go to the jobs page and describe it.
 4. Go to job runs and describe the page
 5. Go to resources, look at was created for the job.
 Talk about resources.
+Custom runtime engines https://community.cloudera.com/t5/Community-Articles/Creating-Custom-Runtimes-with-Spark3-Python-3-9-on-Cloudera/ta-p/368867
 6. go back to job runs and look at logs, SparkUI, etc

 > Now that our job is working let's start to operationalize it with Airflow!